-While individually the observations (i) and (ii) are known, their combined use leads to analytical predictions for the fate of two-dimensional Ising ferromagnets.
-The connection with the critical state of continuum percolation is central as it allows us to use exact results about crossing probabilities to determine the final state of the Ising system.
+While individually observations (i) and (ii) are known, their combined use allows us to apply exact results about crossing probabilities in percolation to determine the final state of the kinetic Ising system in two dimensions.
 These quantities are defined as the probabilities for the existence of a spanning cluster with a specified topology.
 We denote these crossing probabilities for free and periodic boundary conditions as $\mathcal{F}$ and $\mathcal{P}$, respectively.
 For a critical rectangular system with aspect ratio $r$ (ratio of height to width) \cite{aspect}, the crossing probabilities are non-trivial ({\it i.e.}, strictly between 0 and 1), {\em universal\/} functions of $r$ \cite{langlands_universality_1992, univ_1996}.
 Beautiful exact expressions for various crossing probabilities were originally calculated via conformal field theory~\cite{cardy_critical_1992,pinson_critical_1994,watts_crossing_1996,simmons_percolation_2007}, and some of them have been proved in Refs.~\cite{smirnov,schramm,dubedat}.